minseok127/HAP/README.md

 # Encoding

 Encoding performs updates on all existing tuples.
-Therefore, it is recommended to execute encoding when only the tuples in the dimension tables exist, before generating data for the fact tables and running the OLTP workload.
+Therefore, it is recommended to encode when only the tuples in the dimension tables exist, before generating data for the fact tables and running the OLTP workload.

 ### 1. hap_encode()
 ```